google-deepmind/perception_test/README.md

 * Dummy baselines showcasing how to evaluate models on each of the tasks

-## Challenge Website
-Visit [the First Perception Test Challenge website](https://ptchallenge-workshop.github.io/) for details about the challenge-workshop, available tracks, and important dates.

 ## 5-minutes summary of the Perception Test
 [![Perception Test Overview Presentation](https://img.youtube.com/vi/8BiajMOBWdk/maxresdefault.jpg)](https://youtu.be/8BiajMOBWdk)